 In February 2021, our Foundation made a grant to Fabric Republic for the creation & equipment of a Clothing Processing Laboratory.
-Fabric Republic is an integrated clothing management system and an ethical fashion brand inspired by IASIS Non-Profit Organization and TAG GREEN Social Entrepreneurship.
+Fabric Republic is an integrated clothing management system and an ethical fashion brand inspired by IASIS Non-Profit Organization and TAG GREEN Social Enterprise.
 Their technologies have positive environmental and social impact, as they aim to zero waste to landfill, no post-consumer waste, fair trade, ethical rules and support of socially vulnerable people.
 The process followed starts with the collection of excess clothing, sorting, disinfection, classification, packaging & storage to the distribution of the clothing in good condition to solidarity organizations or the upcycle and re-use of the items in bad condition.

 One aspect of the Fabric Republic Program is to make sustainable fashion accessible for everyone, regardless of background or financial ability.
 This is reflected in the clothing design through easy-to-wear and comfortable shapes at affordable prices.
 Special focus is given to reach out and appeal to the youth, from late teens to late 20s, students and young professionals.
 Fast fashion is perhaps the most important issue to tackle and the young people are its main consumers.
 Another significant aspect is the support of vulnerable social groups.
 Fabric Republic provides free, clean clothing to several non-profit organizations while at the same time it educates and employs socially vulnerable people through the program "Housing and Reintegration”.